Advisory.

 Advisory is not a fit for crisis management, short-term positioning, or transactional engagements.
 For those, more appropriate resources exist.

-We work upstream: on how a leader is understood, where that perception is heading, and what must be clarified before others define it for them.
-The output is judgment, position, and clarity — not visibility.
+The work is upstream of communication.
+We address how a leader is understood, where that perception is heading, and what must be clarified before others define it for them.
+The output is judgment, position, and clarity.
+Not visibility.

 Always.
 We do not name clients, publish case studies, or use engagements as marketing.
 Confidentiality is structural, not optional.